Amir22010/opencv-projects/README.md

-# opencv-projects
+# This is a Computer Vision Projects

-1.Self Driving Car Lane Detection
+1. Self Driving Car Lane Detection
-2.Drowsiness Detection Alert to Avoid Car Accidents
+2. Drowsiness Detection Alert to Avoid Car Accidents